LWG & Sustainable Leather

 First and foremost, I’m here to give you my OPINION on this.
 Personally (have I protected myself enough), I’m a fan of leather.
 If for only one reason, I love it’s durability.
 My mom still has some leather pieces from before I was born.
 They look worn, certainly, but it’s a great look and the products are still holding up perfectly.

-And (again – very subjective), if I am purchasing leather that’s LWG certified (or at least similarly created), then I feel fine about using something that’s “natural” and biodegradable.
-The leather itself could compost, but the tanning (dying) is what makes this complicated.
+And (again – very subjective), if I am purchasing leather that’s LWG certified (or at least similarly created), then I feel fine about using and wearing it.
+I also am not buying new leather pieces regularly and every piece is always intended to last as absolutely long as possible in my wardrobe.

 Since I’m always busy trying to figure out what to have for dinner, I don’t have time to do this research, which is why I love knowing about LWG!